ishi3144/ishi3144.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey!
 I'm a final-year undergraduate at Indian Institute of Technology, Kanpur, majoring in Statistics and Data Science.
-I have worked as a Project Engineer Intern(AI Agents) at a high end startup UnifyApps.
+I have worked as a Project Engineer Intern(AI Agents) at UnifyApps.
 I am currently working with Prof. Soumyarup Sadhukan on Game Theory and Prof. Sayak Ray Chowdhury on Alignment Algorithms.

 Research Interests : Applied Statistics, Game Theory, Sequential Decision Making(Reinforcement Learning), Language Model Optimization